 - Plastic wrap or paper funnel, depending on your chosen trap mechanism

-- A small fruit scrap like a banana peel or apple slice
+- A small fruit scrap, like a banana peel or strawberry slice

-To create a rotting fruit trap, just substitute apple cider vinegar for a piece of banana peel, apple slice, or peach in either the Plastic Wrap or Funnel trap.
-You can also add this fruit scrap to your ACV as well.
+To create a rotting fruit trap, substitute apple cider vinegar for a piece of banana peel, apple slice, or peach in either the Plastic Wrap Trap or Funnel Trap.
+You can also add this fruit scrap into ACV as well.
 Just be prepared to swap out your fruit scrap every day or two so you don’t introduce unwanted smells to your kitchen.

 The Best Fruit Fly Trap

-As you can see in these photos, we set out 4 different DIY traps to see which performed the best.
-The four homemade traps we tested were a combination of techniques.
+We set out these 4 different versions of these DIY traps to see which performed the best.
 They were:

-So our suggestion would be – no matter what trap you set up – add a fruit scrap to it!
+So no matter what trap you set up – add a fruit scrap to it!
 We had a slight preference for the plastic wrap trap because it was easier to make and less prone to disruption.
 I accidentally knocked over our funnel once and released half of the flies back into the kitchen.
 Oops!

 What Attracts Fruit Flies Best?

-Here’s where I jumped at the chance to continue this weird little experiment.
-Since we had such good luck using fruit scraps, we wanted to test which kind of fruit was the best bait.
+Since we had such good luck using fruit scraps, we also wanted to test which kind of fruit was the best bait.
 We used three fruits we already had on hand: a banana peel, apple slices, and a strawberry.
 We put each in a Plastic Wrap Trap side-by-side on our countertop for 24 hours.

 Although the banana peel started off strong (it was the most rotten at the beginning), the fruit flies ended up being the most attracted to the strawberry.
 The banana peel still snagged several flies, but the longer the strawberry rotted, the more flies it caught.
 The apple slices didn’t catch a single one!